Curried root soup

 - 100g potato, peeled and chopped

-- 1.5 litres light vegetable stock or chicken stock
+- 1.5 litres light vegetable stock (or chicken)

 - Sea salt and freshly ground pepper